 Do not toss your harness into the washing machine or wash with strong chemicals such as bleach.
 A bucket of lukewarm water with mild soap such as shower foam will do just fine.
 Give the harness a good soak and rinse a few times with clean water.
 There is no need to brush.
-However, if you are one of those people that have the urge to brush the shit out of your harness do it with a soft-bristle toothbrush.
-This way you don’t damage the material and thread on your harness.
+However, if you are one of those people that have the urge to brush the shit out of your harness do it with a soft-bristled toothbrush.
+This way you don’t damage the material and threads on your harness.

 After washing, hang your harness to air dry.
 Somewhere near a window where it is breezy but keep it away from direct sunlight.
 Never dry your harness under the sun.
-Harness material such as Nylon and Polyester are subject to slow deterioration by the chemical effect of UV rays.
+Harness materials such as Nylon and Polyester are subject to slow deterioration by the chemical effect of UV rays.

 How to store your harness